WallarooLabs/wally/book/cpp/api/state-change.md

 ### `virtual const char *name()`

 This method returns the name of the state change object.
-This name is used to look up the state change object inside stateful computations.
+This name is used to look up the state change object inside state computations.

 ### `virtual void apply(State *state_)`